haoyung/haoyung.github.io/_posts/en/2023-11-01-Achieving High Extraction with Low Agitation.md

 Thus, pursuing a high extraction yield often becomes challenging and frustrating because, even with burrs that produce very few fines (like the 98mm SSP Brew burrs I use), clogging can still occur under a fine grind setting and high agitation.
 In such situations, despite achieving high extraction, the high complexity and sweetness come with the downside of a poor mouthfeel: astringency.

 #### The Origin of the Low Agitation Method

 The issue of astringency has recently attracted more attention in the coffee enthusiast community.
 Experiencing excessive astringency during high extraction brews, I discussed the issue with international enthusiasts on Discord.
-However, most did not aim for such high extraction yields, and grinding coarser emerged as the simplest solution: it not only reduced the amount of fines, making clogging less likely but also decreased the amount of astringent substances released from broken cell walls.
+However, most did not aim for such high extraction yields, and grinding coarser emerged as the simplest solution: it not only reduced the amount of fines, making clogging less likely, but also decreased the amount of astringent substances released from broken cell walls.
 This approach, though effective, felt like a compromise to me (for more on this, see [Jonathan Gagné's article](https://coffeeadastra.com/2022/08/01/the-mechanism-behind-astringency-in-coffee/)).

 Seeking a way to reduce astringency while maintaining high extraction led me to [SEY](https://www.seycoffee.com/), a favorite coffee shop of mine located in Brooklyn, which closely aligns with my extraction philosophy of "maximizing extraction rate, reproducing cupping flavors".
 Much of the coffee I brew comes from them.
 Out of curiosity, I sent them an email inquiring about their brewing recipe and shared my experiences with astringency.